thelaith/wow-recruitment-legion/readme.txt

 == Screenshots ==
 1. How it looks by default
-2. How it looks with some custom CSS and another font on a website
+2. How it looks with some custom CSS and different font on a website

 == Changelog ==
 - 1.0.0